-On November 2007, the Company entered into Amended and Restated 10% Series A Convertible Promissory Notes (the "Amended Notes") with the holders of certain promissory notes previously issued by the Company (the "Prior Notes"), and all amendments to the Prior Notes, including on March 5, 2007.
+On November 2007, we entered into Amended and Restated 10% Series A Convertible Promissory Notes (the "Amended Notes") with the holders of certain promissory notes that we previously issued (the "Prior Notes"), and all amendments to the Prior Notes, including on March 5, 2007.

-The Amended Notes, in the principal amount of \$1,000,000, are convertible into an aggregate of 5,000,000 shares of the Company's Common Stock and mature on February 15, 2009.
-The Amended Notes provide for the payment of accrued and default interest through December 31, 2007 in the aggregate amount of \$295,248 to be paid in units ("Units") at a fixed rate of \$0.20 per Unit, each Unit consisting of one share of the Company's Common Stock and one Class A Common Stock Purchase Warrant (the "Class A Warrant") to purchase one share of the Company's Common Stock at a fixed exercise price of \$0.20 per share.
-If the Holders exercise the Class A Warrants on or before February 15, 2010, the Company will issue them one Class B Common Stock Purchase Warrant (the "Class B Warrant") for every two Class A Warrants exercised.
+The Amended Notes, in the principal amount of \$1,000,000, are convertible into an aggregate of 5,000,000 shares of our Common Stock and mature on February 15, 2009.
+The Amended Notes provide for the payment of accrued and default interest through December 31, 2007 in the aggregate amount of \$295,248 to be paid in units ("Units") at a fixed rate of \$0.20 per Unit, each Unit consisting of one share of our Common Stock and one Class A Common Stock Purchase Warrant (the "Class A Warrant") to purchase one share of our Common Stock at a fixed exercise price of \$0.20 per share.
+If the Holders exercise the Class A Warrants on or before February 15, 2010, we will issue them one Class B Common Stock Purchase Warrant (the "Class B Warrant") for every two Class A Warrants exercised.
 The Class B Warrants will have a fixed exercise price of \$0.60 per share.

-The Amended Notes also provided for the payment of liquidated damages through November 29, 2007 in the aggregate amount \$269,336 to be paid in units ("Damages Units") at a fixed rate of \$0.40 per Damages Unit, each Damages Unit consisting of one share of the Company's Common Stock and one Class A-1 Common Stock Purchase Warrant (the "Class A-1 Warrant") to purchase one share of the Company's Common Stock at a fixed exercise price of \$0.40 per share.
-If the Holders exercise the Class A-1 Warrants on or before February 15, 2010, the Company will issue them one Class B-1 Common Stock Purchase Warrant (the "Class B-1 Warrants") for every two Class A-1 Warrants exercised.
+The Amended Notes also provided for the payment of liquidated damages through November 29, 2007 in the aggregate amount \$269,336 to be paid in units ("Damages Units") at a fixed rate of \$0.40 per Damages Unit, each Damages Unit consisting of one share of our Common Stock and one Class A-1 Common Stock Purchase Warrant (the "Class A-1 Warrant") to purchase one share of our Common Stock at a fixed exercise price of \$0.40 per share.
+If the Holders exercise the Class A-1 Warrants on or before February 15, 2010, we will issue them one Class B-1 Common Stock Purchase Warrant (the "Class B-1 Warrant") for every two Class A-1 Warrants exercised.
 The Class B-1 Warrants will have a fixed exercise price of \$0.40 per share.

-In addition, the Amended Notes provide for the issuance of Class A Principal Common Stock Purchase Warrants (the "Class A Principal Warrant") to purchase an aggregate of 5,000,000 shares of the Company's Common Stock on the same terms as the Class A Warrants.
+In addition, the Amended Notes provide for the issuance of Class A Principal Common Stock Purchase Warrants (the "Class A Principal Warrant") to purchase an aggregate of 5,000,000 shares of our Common Stock on the same terms as the Class A Warrants.

-The following table summarizes the number of shares of the Company's Common Stock issuable upon the conversion of the Amended Notes or the exercise of the various warrants issued or issuable pursuant to the Amended Notes.
+The following table summarizes the number of shares of our Common Stock issuable upon the conversion of the Amended Notes or the exercise of the various warrants issued or issuable pursuant to the Amended Notes.

 Note Conversion 5,000,000

 Accrued Interest 1,476,242

-Liquidated Damages 673 , 340
+Liquidated Damages 673,340

 Class A Warrants 1,476,242

-Class A-1 Warrants 673 , 340
+Class A-1 Warrants 673,340

 Class A Principal Warrants 5,000,000

 Class B Warrants 738,121

-Class B-1 Warrants 336 , 670
+Class B-1 Warrants 336,670

 Total 15,373,955

-The Company was obligated to register the shares underlying the Class A Warrants, the Class A-1 Warrants and the Class A Principal Warrants with the SEC by March 31, 2008, and the shares underlying the Class B Warrants and to register the Class B-1 Warrants with the SEC by the 30th day following the issuance date of such warrants.
+We were obligated to register the shares underlying the Class A Warrants, the Class A-1 Warrants and the Class A Principal Warrants with the SEC by March 31, 2008, and the shares underlying the Class B Warrants and to register the Class B-1 Warrants with the SEC by the 30th day following the issuance date of such warrants.

-In January 2008, one of the holders of the Amended Notes requested the conversion of 100,000 into our common stock at the agreed conversion rate of 0.20 per share and, as a result, we issued 500,000 shares of common stock to convert the 100,000 note.
+In January 2008, one of the holders of the Amended Notes requested the conversion of \$100,000 into our common stock at the agreed conversion rate of \$0.20 per share and, as a result, we issued 500,000 shares of common stock to convert the \$100,000 note.